-Premises, Equipment and Software
+Equipment and Software

-Premises and equipment consists of computer and communications equipment, and software.
-Premises and equipment are stated at cost less accumulated depreciation and amortization.
+Equipment and software consists of computer and communications equipment, and software.
+Equipment and software are stated at cost less accumulated depreciation and amortization.
 Depreciation and amortization are provided by the straight-line method over the estimated useful life of the asset.
-Estimated useful lives are generally as follows: computer and communications equipment - 3 to 9 years.
+Estimated useful lives are generally as follows: computer and communications equipment - 3 to 8 years.
 Estimated useful lives for software costs are generally 3 to 5 years.

-Premises, equipment and software costs are tested for impairment whenever events or changes in circumstances suggest that an asset's carrying value may not be fully recoverable in accordance with current accounting guidance.
+Equipment and software costs are tested for impairment whenever events or changes in circumstances suggest that an asset's carrying value may not be fully recoverable in accordance with current accounting guidance.